abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Service Root Request

-The root URL for Redfish version 1 services shall be "/redfish/v1".
+The root URL for Redfish version 1 services shall be "/redfish/v1/".

-Additionally, the latest supported Redfish service shall be aliased at "/redfish".
-In this case the endpoint at "/redfish" may be an HTTP redirect to "/redfish/v1".

 The root URL for the service returns a RootService resource as defined by this specification.